lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

    :Required: no
    :Default: ``plugins/src``

    The path to the plugins' unit tests.
-A relative path is understood to be relative to the :term:`plugin set definition` file.
+A relative path is understood to be relative to the |plugin set definition| file.
 Optional (``src/main/java`` by default).

 ``test``
    :Type: string
    :Required: no
    :Default: ``plugins/test/src``

    The path to the plugins' unit tests.
-A relative path is understood to be relative to the :term:`plugin set definition` file.
+A relative path is understood to be relative to the |plugin set definition| file.
 Optional (``plugins/test/src`` by default).

 ---------------------------------------
 Plugin Set Catalog Definition Reference
 ---------------------------------------

-A :term:`plugin set catalog definition` looks like the following:
+A |plugin set catalog definition| looks like the following:

 .. code-block:: yaml